SudithAmarasinghe/virtual_assistant/README.md

 If say "stop music", the app will stop the misuc that it plays.

 If say "exit", app will be stopped.

+Note:- Before use the app, the folder which contain the songs to play should be updated acccording to users computer.